-- Have at least C grades. - Be substantially equivalent to Maranatha courses' content and credit. - Quarter units are evaluated at the ratio of three to two: 3 quarter hours = 2 semester hours. - Maranatha will transfer the number of credits per class awarded by the transfer college. - Maranatha will transfer credits that will meet requirements in the student's Maranatha program or that will meet a need for open electives.
+- Have at least C- grades or higher per the associated requirement in Maranatha's catalog. - Be substantially equivalent to Maranatha courses' content and credit. - Quarter units are evaluated at the ratio of three to two: 3 quarter hours = 2 semester hours. - Maranatha will transfer the number of credits per class awarded by the transfer college. - Maranatha will transfer credits that will meet requirements in the student's Maranatha program or that will meet a need for open electives.